Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Introduction

 \section{Introduction}

 NLI datasets are known to contain artefacts associated with their human annotation processes~\citep{AnnotationArtifacts}.
-Neural models are particularly prone to picking up on these artefacts, and relying on these biases and spurious correlations rather acquiring than a true semantic understanding of the task.
+Neural models are particularly prone to picking up on artefacts, relying on these biases and spurious correlations rather than acquiring a true understanding of the task.
 Because these artefacts are often dataset specific~\citep{PoliakEtAl,Tsuchiya}, models that rely on these artefacts consequently generalise poorly when tested on other datasets~\citep{BelinkovPremiseGranted}.

-Adversarial training is one way to alleviate this problem: an adversarial classifier is trained to learn from the artefacts, while the model is trained to reduce the performance of this classifier while fitting the task data.
-In this context, adversarial training aims to produce sentence representations that are invariant to the bias, allowing the model to perform its task without being influenced by certain pre-defined artefacts in the data, and improve its generalisation properties. \citet{BelinkovPremiseGranted} have shown that adversarial training improves how well models generalise to different datasets, with these models yielding more accurate results on 9 out of 12 of the datasets tested.
+One way to alleviate this problem is via \emph{adversarial training}: the task classifier and an adversarial classifier jointly share an encoder, with the adversarial classifier trained to produce the correct predictions by analysing the artefacts in the training data.
+The encoder optimises the training objective while also reducing the performance of the adversarial classifier.
+In this context, adversarial training aims to produce sentence representations that do not incorporate information about the artefacts (or \emph{bias}) in the data, resulting in less biased models that generalise better.

-However, after adversarial training, the biases are not necessarily removed from sentence representations produced by the model~\citep{ElazarAndGoldberg,BelinkovAdversarialRemoval}, with little change in the ability of a classifier to predict these biases from the trained representations.
-This strongly undermines the idea that adversarial training prevents models learning from artefacts in the training data.

-In the case of \citet{BelinkovPremiseGranted}, adversarial training is applied to remove the hypothesis-only bias of neural models trained on SNLI.
-However, after the adversarial training, the hypothesis-only bias can still be almost fully relearned from the model's sentence representations~\citep{BelinkovAdversarialRemoval}.
-While the adversarially trained models performed better when applied to a range of NLI datasets, the performance does not improve on SNLI-hard~\citep{BelinkovPremiseGranted}, a subset of SNLI containing examples without the same hypothesis-only bias~\citep{AnnotationArtifacts}.

-In this paper, we propose using an \textit{ensemble of adversarial classifiers} to remove the hypothesis-only bias from a model's sentence representations.
-This method aims to produce sentence representations where the bias can no longer be detected, further improving how well the models generalise to other datasets.
-Moreover, we show that the de-biased models perform better on SNLI-hard compared to models where the hypothesis-only bias is still present.
-Lastly, we investigate changing the dimensionality of the sentence representations to see whether this impacts the optimal number of adversaries required to de-bias a model.
-Our findings show that the higher the dimensionality of the sentence representations, the more adversaries are required to remove this bias.